castframework/cast1/mkdocs/docs/tutorials/bondIssuance.md

 ## Subscribing to the bond

-Now that the bond is emitted, investors can subscribe.
+Now that the bond is issued, investors can subscribe.
 For this example, we are using a preconfigured address as an investor.

 We now need to build a subscription object.